Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 • Intra-articular fluid - 7.3.

-Arterial blood is the most suitable biological material for the study of gas composition.
-This is due to the fact that its study makes it possible to fully assess the degree of functioning of the organs of the respiratory system.
+Arterial blood is the most suitable biological material for studying gas composition.
+This is explained by the fact that its study allows us to fully assess the degree of functioning of organs respiratory system.

 Types of receipt:

-1. Puncture of the radial artery.
-This technique is considered to be the simplest.
+1. Radial artery puncture.
+This technique considered the simplest.
 After its implementation, the probability of hematoma formation is less than 2%.
-A puncture of the radial artery should not be performed with severe atherosclerosis in this area, as well as with a negative Allen test.
-The latter is done as follows: the patient needs to squeeze and unclench the brush several times until its skin turns pale, after which the vessel is squeezed.
+Puncture of the radial artery cannot be performed if there is severe atherosclerosis in this area, as well as if a negative Allen test is obtained.
+The latter is done as follows: the patient needs to squeeze and unclench the hand several times until it turns pale. skin, after which the vessel is clamped.
 If normal skin color is restored in less than 5 seconds, this can be considered normal.
-A longer shade restoration process indicates impaired blood flow.
+A longer process of restoration of shade indicates blood flow disturbances.

-2. Puncture of the femoral artery.
-The disadvantages of this technique are the high risk of blood loss, thrombosis, occlusion of a blood vessel, ischemia of the hand, and various complications of an infectious nature.
-Taking biomaterial is not carried out in the presence of a vascular prosthesis in this area, taking anticoagulants, with aneurysms and thrombosis of a local nature.
-The complexity of this method of conducting the study lies in the fact that it is not always possible to puncture the artery at the first attempt.
+2. Puncture femoral artery.
+The disadvantages of this technique are high risk blood loss, thrombosis, blood vessel occlusion, arm ischemia, various complications infectious nature.
+Biomaterial is not taken if there is vascular prosthesis in this area, taking anticoagulants, with aneurysms and local thrombosis.
+The complexity of this method of conducting research lies in the fact that it is not always possible to puncture the artery on the first try.

-The level of carbon dioxide, which is the end product of metabolic processes in tissues, is somewhat higher in venous blood than in arterial blood.
+The level of carbon dioxide, which is the end product of metabolic processes in tissues, is slightly higher in venous blood than in arterial blood.
 In this case, the volume of oxygen, on the contrary, is lower.
-If you conduct a study of the acid base balance of venous blood, it is possible to assess the indicators of systemic metabolism.
-The collection of biological material is extremely rarely performed from peripheral vessels, since the result of such a study is not considered clinically significant.
+If you conduct a study of the acid base level of venous blood, it is possible to assess the indicators of systemic metabolism.
+Biological material is extremely rarely taken from peripheral vessels, since the result of such a study is not considered clinically significant.

-In most cases, this analysis is carried out by puncturing the pulmonary artery.
-When taking blood, if it is made from a vessel of the limb, the tourniquet, as a rule, is not applied.
-This is due to the fact that against the background of changes in local blood circulation, the study results are significantly distorted and become uninformative.
-If biomaterial is taken through a catheter inserted into a central vein, the specialist should avoid the channel through which glucose and electrolytes are injected.
-Blood acid base balance in this case can also be considered uninformative due to falsely increased indicators.
+In most cases, such analysis is carried out by puncture pulmonary artery.
+When taking blood, if it is taken from a vessel of a limb, a tourniquet, as a rule, is not applied.
+This is due to the fact that against the background of changes in local blood circulation, the results of the study are significantly distorted and become uninformative.
+If biomaterial is taken using a catheter installed in central vein, the practitioner should avoid the channel through which glucose and electrolytes are administered.
+Blood acid base in in this case may also be considered uninformative due to falsely elevated indicators.

-In terms of gas content, the capillary connective liquid tissue is close to the arterial one.
-However, clinicians consider her research the least informative.
-Capillary blood sampling is carried out, as a rule, in cases where it is necessary to assess the main indicators of the acid-base balance of blood in newborn babies.
+In terms of gas content, capillary connective liquid tissue is close to arterial tissue.
+However, clinicians consider her study to be the least informative.
+Capillary blood is collected, as a rule, in cases where it is necessary to evaluate the main indicators of the acid-base balance of the blood in newborn babies.

 Interpretation of results

-The norm of blood acid base balance is of interest to many.
+The norm of blood acid base is of interest to many.
 First of all, experts analyze the pH level.
-This is due to the fact that this value is the main one among all clinically significant ones.
-Deciphering the norm of blood acid base balance in adults is carried out by such doctors as a hematologist and a therapist.
-A normal result is considered if this indicator is in the range of 7.37-7.44.
-With a slight deviation to a smaller or larger side, it is customary to talk about certain disorders in the functioning of the body.
-If this indicator rises or falls significantly, the person is usually fatal.
+This is explained by the fact that this value is the main one among all clinically significant ones.
+Doctors such as hematologists and therapists are involved in deciphering the normal blood acid base level in adults.
+Normal result it is considered if this indicator is in the range of 7.37-7.44.
+With a slight deviation to a smaller or larger direction, it is customary to talk about certain disturbances in the functioning of the body.
+If this indicator significantly increases or decreases, the person usually experiences death.

-In children, a pediatrician and a hematologist are involved in the interpretation of blood acid base balance.
-The result of the norm for babies is values from 7.30 to 7.37.
+In children, the interpretation of blood acid base level is carried out by a pediatrician and a hematologist.
+The result of the norm for children is values from 7.30 to 7.37.

-1. Partial stress of carbon dioxide.
+1. Partial tension of carbon dioxide.
 In this case, arterial blood is most often taken.
-The norm of acid base balance for children can be considered from 27 to 39 mm Hg.
+The normal acid-base balance for children can be considered from 27 to 39 mm Hg.
 Art., for women - from 31 to 44 mm Hg.
 Art., for men - from 34 to 49 mm Hg.
 Art.
-If venous blood acted as biological material, such indicators will be 5-6 units higher, which is not a deviation.
+If the biological material was venous blood, such indicators will be higher by 5-6 units, which is not a deviation.

 2. Standard bicarbonates.
-The norm of acid base balance for whole arterial blood is 17 to 24 mmol / l, for venous plasma - from 21 to 30 mmol / l.
-With a decrease in these indicators, it is customary to talk about the development of acidosis, with an increase - alkalosis.
+The normal acid-basic acid level for whole arterial blood is from 17 to 24 mmol/l, for venous plasma - from 21 to 30 mmol/l.
+When these indicators decrease, it is customary to talk about the development of acidosis, and when they increase, alkalosis occurs.

-Now it is clear what an ACS is.
+Now it’s clear what acid-base balance is.
 The meaning of the norm is described above.

-If, in the process of interpreting a blood test for acid-base balance, a specialist discovers certain deviations, he is obliged to clarify whether the patient passed the biological material in a calm state, and also to determine what other factors could cause distortion of the results.
+If, in the process of interpreting a blood test for acid-base balance, a specialist discovers certain deviations, he is obliged to clarify whether the patient donated biological material in a calm state, and also to determine what other factors could have caused the distortion of the results.

 • living in areas with unfavorable environmental conditions;